mk-ansible-roles/saphana-preconfigure/README.md

 * `hana_installdir: "{{ installroot + '/' + installversion }}"`

 ### Further Variables to prepare the HANA deployment
 - `hostname`: system hostname, needed for internal tests for Scale-Out and SAP Host Agent, and for multihomed systems.
-Use `"{{ ansible_hostname }}"` as default value
+Use `"{{ ansible_hostname }}"` as default value.
+It's recommended to use `host_vars/hostname` to set this file
 - `hana_pw_hostagent_ssl`: Password for SAP Host Agent
 - `id_user_sapadm`: System user ID for Linux user sapadm
 - `id_group_shm`: System Group ID for <sid>shm